-Ultraviolet (UV) light has a shorter wavelength than visible light.
+Ultraviolet light has a shorter wavelength than visible light.
 It is not visible to human eyes, but can affect human health, most notably by causing skin cancer.
 UV light can be useful to humans, as well.
-Reptile owners, for example, may use artificial UV bulbs to provide their reptiles with Vitamin D, and small amounts of UV light may help with Seasonal Affective Disorder.
+Reptile owners, for example, may use artificial UV bulbs to provide their reptiles with Vitamin D, and small amounts of UV light may help with seasonal affective disorder.
 Ultraviolet light comes in the form of UVA rays and UVB rays.

 Incandescent light bulbs, the most commonly used light bulbs in homes, give off small amounts of UV light.
 The UV light emitted by these bulbs is so small that it's impossible for human health to be affected in any noticeable way.
 Incandescent bulbs won't cause sunburns and they won't help people or animals absorb Vitamin D. These bulbs emit only UVA rays.

 Fluorescent bulbs are most commonly found in two varieties: compact fluorescent bulbs for use in homes and fluorescent tube lighting that is often used in offices and stores.
 Both bulbs emit more UV light than traditional incandescent bulbs.
 Some scientists have expressed concern about the impact these lights have on human health over a lifetime, but the UVA light emitted by these bulbs is too small to have an immediate effect, such as sunburn or eye pain.